 OFFICERS

 Section 5.1.
 DESIGNATIONS.
 The officers of the Association shall be: an Executive Director, who shall be the presiding officer of the Association with the powers, rights, obligations and responsibilities of the president under law; a Treasurer who may, but need not be, the chairperson of the Budget and Finance Committee described in Section 4.1 of these Bylaws; and a Secretary who shall be the recording officer of the corporation with the powers, rights, obligations and responsibilities of the clerk under law.
-The Board of Trustees shall appoint all officers in accordance with these Bylaws, except that at the first meeting of Members under Section 2.6 the Founding Schools shall elect the first Executive Director by the affirmative vote of a majority of the Founding Schools represented either in person or by proxy.
+The Board of Trustees shall appoint all officers in accordance with these Bylaws.
 Any two or more offices may be held by the same individual.

 Section 5.2.
 APPOINTMENT AND TERM OF OFFICE.
 Except for the Executive Director, the officers of the Association shall be appointed annually by the Board of Trustees at the first meeting of the Board of Trustees held after each annual meeting of the Members.
 Except for the Executive Director, each officer shall hold office until a successor shall have been appointed and qualified, or until such officer’s earlier death, resignation or removal.
 The Executive Director shall serve a term as contractually described by the Board of Trustees.
 Notwithstanding the foregoing, a majority of the Board of Trustees then in office may remove any officer at any time with or without cause as provided in Section 5.7 of these Bylaws.